Description of the graphic, Tufts BIRCWH Program Among the Highest in Citation Impact.

 The BIRCWH awards aim to:

-• Support mentored research career development of junior faculty members, who have no more than 8 years of research or research training since their last doctoral award at the time of the award
+- Support mentored research career development of early career faculty members, who have no more than 6 years of research or research training since their last doctoral level award at the time of the award.

-• Increase the number and skills of investigators through a mentored research and career development experience leading to an independent scientific career that will:
+- Increase the number and skills of investigators through a mentored research and career development experience leading to an independent research career that will:

-• Benefit the health of women or advance research on sex/gender influences on health
+- Benefit the health of women or advance research on sex/gender understanding as related to health outcomes

 Who is eligible?

-Eligible BIRCWH K12 applicants are US citizens or permanent residents with a faculty appointment at the Instructor or Assistant Professor level at Tufts University, including Tufts Medical Center.
+Eligible BIRCWH K12 applicants are US citizens or permanent residents with a faculty appointment at the Instructor or Assistant Professor level at any Tufts school, including the Tufts School of Medicine.

 BIRCWH K12 Benefits